miguelrferreiraf/miguelrferreiraf.github.io/index.md

 My name is **Miguel Ferreira** and I'm a *Data Scientist* *web/destkop developer* from Brazil, especialized in CRISP-DM data science methodology and predictive Machine Learning in time series.

-I hold the **IBM Data Scientist certificate** (*Coursera*) and other several professional certificates from *Udemy*, *Unimed* (network of hospitals) and *Digital Innovation One* (online tech profissionalization network) in several different tech areas as **Data Science, Machine Learning, Databases** and **MERN web/desktop development**.
+I hold the **IBM Data Scientist certificate** (*Coursera*) and several others professional certificates from *Udemy*, *Unimed* (network of hospitals) and *Digital Innovation One* (online tech profissionalization network) in different tech areas as **Data Science, Machine Learning, Databases** and **MERN web/desktop development**.
 I'm proficient in tasks that envolves:

   - **CRISP-DM Data Science Methodology** :bar_chart:
   - **Python frameworks for web/desktop development** :clipboard:
   - **Version control** :octocat:
   - **Deploy and hosting** :beers:

-My most important tool is my capability *to link different fields of knowledge on approaching the problem to be solved*.
+My most important tool is my capability to *link different fields of knowledge on approaching the problem to be solved*.

 When I'm not being a computer nerd, I like reading old books (the older the better), playing chess, swimming, going in the youth meeting at church and studying so many mysticism that I feel I'm becoming a wizard...